Things

 - Mamiya 645 with 80 2.8 - Love 120mm format but haven’t used it since I stopped shooting weddings.

 - Olympus Trip 35 - Adorable!
-Haven’t used in ages.
+Haven’t used in ages though.

 Trading